 Cathay Pacific is providing more cargo capacity by using the cabins of its passenger aircraft, its latest solution in response to the global demand for air cargo to carry supplies for the fight against COVID-19.

-While Cathay Pacific Cargo’s 20-strong Boeing 747 freighter fleet has been flying nonstop from the beginning of the pandemic, demand also resulted in passenger aircraft being used as cargo-only freighters to ship medical supplies and PPE (personal protective equipment) using the cargo belly hold.
-Meanwhile, the airline obtained special approvals from the Hong Kong Civil Aviation Department (HKCAD) to use the passenger cabin to carry cargo as well.
+While Cathay Pacific Cargo’s 20-strong Boeing 747 freighter fleet has been flying nonstop from the beginning of the pandemic, demand also resulted in aircraft being used as cargo-only freighters to ship medical supplies and PPE (personal protective equipment) using the cargo belly hold.
+Meanwhile, the airline obtained special approvals from the Hong Kong Civil Aviation Department (HKCAD) to create more cargo capacity in passenger cabins as well.